astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 Go to: **AWS Console** > **Simple Email Service** > **Email Addresses** to add and verify the email addresses you want to receive alerts to.

-From here, open the account each email address you specified and verify them through the email sent by Amazon.
+From here, open the inbox of each email address you specified and verify them through the emails sent by Amazon.

 #### 2. Create SMTP Credentials